pemazzon/HIP-ANTs/README.md

 # app-template

-`app-template` the template repository for integrating new apps into the HIP.
+`app-template` is the template repository for integrating new apps into the HIP.
 It can be used as a template when creating a new repository for an app.
 The provided Docker file must be completed and modified for the new app that you wish to integrate.
 The following modifications are needed:

 ## Dockerfile modifications